 Jose Abreu, Lucas Giolito led White Sox over Rangers, 5-3

-Jose Abreu homered and had three hits, Lucas Giolito tossed six effective innings and the White Sox rallied from an early deficit for a 5-3 victory over the Texas Rangers.
+CHICAGO (AP) ??
+Jose Abreu homered and had three hits, Lucas Giolito tossed six effective innings and the Chicago White Sox rallied from an early deficit for a 5-3 victory over the Texas Rangers on Saturday night.

 Abreu went 3 for 3 with a walk and two RBIs.
 Daniel Palka added a two-run triple for Chicago, which has won two of three.